clarkli86/CarND-Behavioral-Cloning-P3/writeup_report.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track, to improve the driving behavior in these cases, I collected more data around sharp coners and sand.

 The re-trained model, however, still could not drive through the whole track.
-So I moved on to the proven Nvidia model which has more convolution layers [1].
+So I moved on to the proven **Nvidia** model which has more convolution layers [1].

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At adding ELU and dropout layers to **Nvidia** model, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (`model.py` lines 165-196) consisted of a convolution neural network with the following layers and layer sizes.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ```
 ____________________________________________________________________________________________________